ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - formula1
       - football
     image: /img/ioan-moreno.jpg
-    bio: Ioan is our highly motivated and skilled Production Supervisor who has almost served an incredible 10 years.
-His ability to organise his work team quickly and efficiently has been key in achieving some of the shortest product turn around times in our industry and he has a strong commercial awareness.
-Ioan's leadership method has been to lead by example, which has helped us to develop a world class harness team.
+    bio: Ioan is our highly motivated and skilled Production Supervisor who is nearing his 10 year anniversary with ASL.
+His ability to organise a production team quickly and efficiently has been key in achieving some of the shortest product turn around times in our industry and he has a strong commercial awareness.
+Ioan has a leadership method which is to lead by example, and this has helped him to develop a world class harness team.
       Ioan is a passionate Manchester United fan and an F1 fanatic!
   - name: Gareth Jones
     jobtitle: Machinery Supervisor
     linkedin: https://www.linkedin.com/in/gareth-jones-5167201b8/